angular-sanctuary/learn-angular/src/content/docs/practical-course/task-listing/read-interlude.md

 ---
-title: CRUD - Read interlude
+title: CRUD - Read review
 description: An interlude in the CRUD practical course.
 ---